Making staff training more affordable

 Jobcentre Plus (part of the Department for Work & Pensions)

 Jobcentre Plus is part of the Department for Work and Pensions (DWP).
 They are here to provide work for those that can, and support for those that cannot.
 Always changing to meet the needs of their customers.

 Ixion and Jobcentre Plus ( NEA 2)

 The Government's New Enterprise Allowance (NEA 2) scheme is co-financed by the Department for Work & Pensions in partnership with the European Union Social Fund.
 This will give job seekers access to expert business mentoring and a weekly allowance totaling over £1,200 to help them get going.
 The Ixion NEA Team has now supported c 12,000 new businesses to establish thanks to the overall scheme.

-NOMS (National Offender Management Scheme)
+NOMS (National Offender Management Scheme) / HMPPS

 CFO 3 contracts are co-financed by the Ministry of Justice (NOMS) and the European Union Social Fund